Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 <!-- > -->

-The elements in a list are typed and they will all be the same type.
+The elements in a collection are typed and they will all be the same type.

 ```JS
 type MyType {